Estradiol is a type of estrogen, which is the female sex hormone secreted by the ovaries and required for many bodily processes.

 - Endometrial hyperplasia or thickening of the womb lining

 - High blood pressure or hypertension

-When taken orally, the gastrointestinal side effects may include nausea, vomiting, bloating, diarrhea, water retention, jaundice, gall stones, gastritis, dyspepsia, pancreatitis, liver enlargement and liver tumors.
+When taken orally, gastrointestinal side effects may develop including nausea, vomiting, bloating, diarrhea, water retention, jaundice, gall stones, gastritis, dyspepsia, pancreatitis, liver enlargement and liver tumors.
 Weight gain may also be noted in some women.

 Estradiol medication can cause depression, mood swings, irritability, anger, dizziness and headaches.
 Epileptic patients may also experience worsening seizures.

 Some studies have reported that estrogen therapy is associated with an increased risk of endometrial cancer and breast cancer.
 Some research has shown that the risk of endometrial cancer is removed when progestins are administered in combination with estrogen therapy.